 33. Effective communication as well as coordination among governmental and related agencies can assist with dispute prevention and mitigation.
 Depending on the government structure and the type of investment at stake, a number of governmental and related agencies (including those at subnational level, such as provinces, states, and municipalities) may be involved in the coordination.
-This would include agencies that negotiate and conclude investment instruments, those whose measures may have an impact on investors, and those with a role in preventing and mitigating disputes.
+This would include agencies that negotiate and conclude investment instruments, those whose measures may have an impact on investors, those with a role in preventing and mitigating disputes and those with a role in dispute management.
+An example of such coordination is